IgniteUI/igniteui-angularjs/README.md

 3. igEditors
 4. igTree

-**Note**: When using control API methods which modify the data source outside the Angular framework you need to explicitly call [Scope.$apply()](https://docs.angularjs.org/api/ng/type/$rootScope.Scope#$apply) in order to see Angular view updated.
+**Note**: When using control API methods which modify the data source outside the AngularJS framework you need to explicitly call [Scope.$apply()](https://docs.angularjs.org/api/ng/type/$rootScope.Scope#$apply) in order to see AngularJS view updated.

 ## Testing
 There are two kinds of tests in igniteui-angularjs: Unit tests and End to End tests.
 All of them are written in [Jasmine](http://jasmine.github.io/).